phelipetls/blog/content/posts/introduction-to-ansible/index.md

 [`dnf`](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/dnf_module.html).
-But there are also community-developed modules, like one for [Homebrew](https://docs.ansible.com/ansible/latest/collections/community/general/homebrew_module.html), if you're on macOS, which we'll have to download separately.
+But there are also community-developed modules, like one for [Homebrew](https://docs.ansible.com/ansible/latest/collections/community/general/homebrew_module.html), if you're on macOS, which we'll have to download separately, which we'll learn how shortly.

 An Ansible module takes arguments to accomplish a task.
 In the `ansible.builtin.apt` case, we pass a list of packages to the